About the McKinley Park Development Council

 My goal is to foster connection and collaboration to build inclusive spaces for knowledge equity and representation.
 When not teaching and researching at UIC, I am often out walking my big fluffy dog in the park, attending community events, bicycling around Chicago, gardening, cooking, or supporting our local businesses.

-Profession: Multilingual Instructional Development Specialist
+Profession: Instructional Development

 • Delilah Salgado, Board Member